AmilaPoorna/MachineLearning/Leptospirosis status/README.md

 To run the notebook, follow these steps:

-1. Clone the repository: `git clone https://github.com/AmilaPoorna/MachineLearning`
+1. Clone the repository: `git clone https://github.com/AmilaPoorna/MachineLearning.git`
-2. Navigate to the project directory: `cd Leptospirosis\ status`
+2. Navigate to the project directory: `cd "Leptospirosis status"`
-3. Open the notebook: `jupyter notebook Leptospirosis\ status.ipynb`
+3. Open the notebook: `jupyter notebook "Leptospirosis status.ipynb"`

 ## Prerequisites